amura2406/inquiry-kafka-redis-poc/redis_as_integration_point/README.md

 # Summary

-In this case, we're going to demonstrate a blocking HTTP call that's going to wait for data from redis while asynchronously publish message to kafka so that the consumer will provide the data into the pre-determined redis key.
+In this case, we're going to demonstrate a blocking HTTP call that's going to wait for data from redis by polling the key frequently up to max try count while asynchronously publish message to kafka so that the consumer will provide the data into the pre-determined redis key.
 At the end, we're going to try load test the HTTP server to see whether the solution is good enough.

 ## Step 1